 Membership fee: $189/ year (This fee is already included in the certification fee; however, if you decide not to join the academy, it will be either deducted from your tuition or reimbursed at the end of the course).

 To apply, contact Marianne Disipio directly at firstname.lastname@example.org or 403-828-0242

 Canadian Register of Equine-assisted Support© Practitioners and Life Coaches

 Calgary and surrounding areas

-Scope of practice: supporting moms of children with special needs, social/emotional skills strengthening for children and teens, mental health recreational groups
+Scope of practice: supporting moms of children with special needs, social/emotional skills strengthening© for children and teens, mental health recreational groups, seasonal equine activities

-Other formal training; Occupational Therapy, Wellness Coaching, Reiki, Equine-assisted Healing, and yoga teacher
+Other formal training; Occupational Therapy, Wellness Coaching, Reiki, Equine-assisted Healing, and Yoga Instructor

 Marsha Johnson, PPSAC CA (AB), Soutien assisté par le cheval© (Practicienne provisoire et supervisée)

 Programme d’intégration sociale Marsha et son troupeau!
 Multiples activités privées et en groupe pour femmes, couples, et enfants, incluant la mise à terre equine© (equigrounding©), offrant un milieu de rencontres pour briser l’isolement des nouveaux arrivants à Calgary.